pablopelardas/gestion-peliculas-api-nest/README.md

 ## Run in Development

-1. Clone the repository
-2. Run
+1. Run

     ```bash
-    yarn install
+    npm install
     ```

-3. Ensure Nest CLI is installed
+2. Ensure Nest CLI is installed

     ```bash
     npm install -g @nestjs/cli
     ```

-4. Start the databases (dev and test) with docker compose
+3. Start the databases (dev and test) with docker compose

     ```bash
     docker-compose up -d
     ```

-5. Set up environment variables by cloning the `.env.template` file
+4. Set up environment variables by cloning the `.env.template` file

     ```bash
     cp .env.template .env # Environment variables for development
     cp .env.template .env.test # Environment variables for testing
     ```

-6. Fill in the environment variables defined in the `.env` file.
+5. Fill in the environment variables defined in the `.env` file.
 See [Env Variables](#env-variables) for more information.
-7. Run the application
+6. Run the application

     ```bash
     npm run start:dev
     ```

-8. Run the seed to initialize users and roles
+7. Run the seed to initialize users and roles

     ```http
     http://localhost:3000/api/seed
     ```
-9. Access the API at
+8. Access the API at
     ```http
     http://localhost:3000/api
     ```
-10. Login with the following credentials
+9. Login with the following credentials
     ```
     email: admin@example.com
     password: Admin123